 2.1.
 Option A. Drop Due to Inadequate Attendance: If the attendance of the student, as counted with effect from the first contact hour, falls below 75% in exceptional cases of the total attendance expected, the instructor would award the student a "Drop Due to Inadequate Attendance" grade in that course.
 This "Drop Due to Inadequate Attendance" grade would, for the purpose of CPI calculation, be treated as equivalent to the student dropping the course.
 When calculating attendance, no specific concession may be given for a lack of attendance on medical grounds.
 Further, if a student has an attendance rate of 75% or more, they cannot be awarded a "Drop Due to Inadequate Attendance" or treated as a withdrawal.

 2.2.
 Option B. The Percentage Weight for Class Participation: The instructor decides and announces in the beginning a system of percentage weight of student performance evaluation in the course that is reserved specifically for attendance and/or class participation.
 Penalties in the areas of attendance and/or class participation should be reflected only in this component of student performance evaluation.
-The percentage weight for this class participation component should range from 0 to 20 percent.
-Assigning a 0 percent weight for class participation automatically implies equivalence of the earlier Option A. Option B should be actively administered by the instructor.
+The percentage weight for this class participation component should range from 0% to 20%.
+Assigning a 0% weight for class participation automatically implies equivalence with Option A as described previously.
+Option B should be actively administered by the instructor.

 - Program Orientation: In addition to regular classes and residencies, students are required to attend a one-day orientation program that occurs prior to the first class.
 This day is on the class calendar.

 - Automatic Deregistration: Students are automatically deregistered from any courses in which they fail to meet the 75% attendance requirement without prior approval.